 Made the same way for generations, these tried and tested burgers are sure to impress.

-Try the Alfred Burger, served up with egg, cheese, and bacon in layered toast with gherkin sauce, or have a go at the Cram Angus steak burger.
+Try the Alfred Burger, served with egg, cheese, and bacon in layered toast with gherkin sauce, or go at the Cram Angus steak burger.

-Reasonably priced, burgers are Alfred’s are half the price of a pub burger and twice the flavor.
+Reasonably priced, burgers at Alfred’s are half the price of a pub burger and twice the flavor.

-Dinner at Alfred’s Kitchen is definitely one of the best things to do in the Swan Valley.
+Dinner at Alfred’s Kitchen is definitely one of the best things to do in Swan Valley.

 9. Grab a Coffee from Willing Coffee in Guildford